eusoupedroo/eusoupedroo/README.md

 In the Back End part, I specialized for 3 years in PHP, joining what I knew about HTML, CSS, Javascript and PHP, I built reports and graphs by extracting data from a relational database (MySQL).
 I was also able to automate sending e-mails with reports through the so-called 'triggers' within the database.

-In addition to these languages, which are most used for front-end and back-end development, I took the initiative to learn within the Python language, a language that seeks to deal with automation of everyday processes, analysis and interpretation of data and machine learning with data science.
+Actually i work with automation of proccess web, web development and data analysis.
+You can see the projects that i build in this account, will be one honor to me if you can give me some constructive criticism about you see.

-## My Projects:
+## My Repos:

-You can verify on my Github account projects like:
+This is all the projects that i build until now in my account:

-* Clone PokéDex
+* <a href="https://github.com/eusoupedroo/pokedex" target="blank">Clone PokéDex</a>
-* Netflix Page
+* Landing Page Using ThreeJS
-* Automation Web Python
+* Streaming Page With Movie API
-* Web Scraping In Real Time With Python
+* <a href="https://github.com/eusoupedroo/automacao_youtube_music" target="blank">Automation Youtume Music</a>
-* Landing Page With ThreeJS
+* <a href="https://github.com/eusoupedroo/cotacao_moedas_tempo_real" target="blank"> Web Scraping In Real Time With Python </a>

 ## I Work With:
 ![JS](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)